danjlawson/finestructure4/README.md

 Please consider [Registering](https://forms.office.com/Pages/ResponsePage.aspx?id=MH_ksn3NTkql2rGM8aQVGwBpDrkt7zVLlSvbqowMvq1UQzNXV1hMQkE1QzBNTDJPS0JEWFE4TDFaVi4u), if you have not already done so.

+This codebase can compile to produce `fs`, the binary executable for finestructure (and chromopainter), as well as `mixPainter` which is a limited version made for simple use of [badMIXTURE](https://github.com/danjlawson/badMIXTURE).

 ## Technical details:

 NB Installation instructions are below: Linux and Mac OS X should work fully.